htdat/woo-viet/readme.md

 ## Changelog

+### 1.4.5 - 2019.10.22

+* Fix VND for PP Standard: wrong currency and gross (total) price in email confirmation #65
+* Update provinces and cities #68.
+Thanks @daohoangson!

 ### 1.4.4 - 2019.02.24

 * Fix the order of Provine - District field not working after updating WooCommerce 3.5.x #60